Facundo-Chiappero/events-crud/README.md

 - `npm run build`: Compiles the TypeScript code into JavaScript using `tsc`.
 - `npm run start`: Executes the backend by running the compiled JavaScript with `node`.
 - `npm run generate`: Generates the Prisma client based on the schema configuration.
+- `npm run tunnel`: Opens a secure tunnel to expose the local server (port 3000) for receiving webhooks from the Mercado Pago API

 - open `localhost:5173` in your browser to see the page